roycetech/QuizMaster/README.md

 2. Run `brew install libxml2`.
 (This is to solve issue when generating a new rails app.)
 3. Optionally run `bundle install` inside the project in case of error.
 4. generate rails using CLI
+5. Configure live-reload see changes in view as you edit.

 # References: